ezenielrios/jwa/README.md

 Q&A

 What is  BDD and TDD?
  Explain Cucumber shortly.
  What language is used by Cucumber?
-What is meant by a feature file?
+What do you mean by a feature file?
 What are the various keywords that are used in Cucumber for writing a scenario?
 What is the purpose of a Scenario Outline in Cucumber?
  What programming language is used by Cucumber?